Turkey Chili Recipe

 - Sour cream, optional

-- 3. Reduce heat to low; cook for 5-6 hours.
-Add kidney and pinto beans; cook 30 minutes longer.
-Garnish with sour cream if desired.
+- 3. Stir in kidney and pinto beans; cook, covered, on low 30 minutes longer.
+If desired, serve with sour cream.
 Yield: 12 servings.

 Reviews for Turkey Chili